farnoosh27/NLP/regular_expression/regular_expression.md

 You can customize the stopwords_list with your desired set of stopwords or even load a predefined set of stopwords from external libraries or resources.

-def calculate_sum(a, b):
-    """
-    Calculates the sum of two numbers.

-    Args:
-        a (int): The first number.
-        b (int): The second number.

-    Returns:
-        int: The sum of the two numbers.
-    """
-    return a + b